Closing Date: Sunday 11th May 2025

 Active Schools aims to provide more and higher quality opportunities to take part in sport and physical activity before school, during lunchtime and after school, and to develop effective pathways between schools and sports clubs in the local community.

 Fife Council in partnership with sportscotland are delighted to be recruiting for an enthusiastic person to work as an Active Schools Coordinator within the Fife Active Schools team, Education Directorate.
-The successful candidate will have responsibility for a school cluster, including the secondary school and associated primary schools.
+The successful candidate will have responsibility for a school cluster, including a primary and secondary remit.

 The Role will include: